What To Know About Late-In-Life Divorce

-Late-in-life divorce has become increasingly prevalent in the last 25 years, with the divorce rate for those over the age of 50 doubling.
+Late-in-life divorce, also known as silver divorce, has become increasingly prevalent in the last 25 years, with the divorce rate for those over the age of 50 doubling.
 One in four people who go through divorce are now over the age of 50.
 No matter why a couple might choose to separate, divorce at this stage in life brings about many unique issues and factors to consider.
 If you are filing or considering a late-in-life divorce, prepare yourself for all scenarios by reading on some possible challenges you might encounter.

 One of the most challenging aspects of a divorce at any age is separating the many assets you and your spouse have acquired over the course of your life together.
 An experienced attorney, like those at Rodier Family Law, will be able to help you value your assets correctly.
 When determining the value of an asset, you must consider both its market value and its future practical value.
 To understand the distinction, let’s look at several types of assets you might have to asses.